 Light vs. Ice: The Best Relief for Perineal Pain and Healing After Birth

-The New Breakthrough in Postpartum Healing: Why Photobiomodulation Beats Padsicles for Perineal Recovery
+The New Breakthrough in Postpartum Healing: Why Red Light Therapy Beats Padsicles for Perineal Recovery

 Postpartum recovery can be challenging no matter how your baby arrives.
 For moms who experience perineal injuries like a tear or an episiotomy, the healing process can be slow and uncomfortable and can make breastfeeding more difficult if you’ve only been taught how to nurse sitting up.
 That’s why effective treatments for pain and swelling after childbirth are a must.

 For years, cryotherapy (think ice packs) has been the go-to solution for reducing swelling and pain in those first critical hours after delivery.
 But what if there’s something better?
-A new clinical study has compared cryotherapy with photobiomodulation (PBM)—a cutting-edge therapy that uses light to promote healing—and the results are very exciting!
+A new clinical study has compared cryotherapy with photobiomodulation (PBM), a cutting-edge therapy that uses light to promote healing - and the results are very exciting!
+I use it within the first hour or so after birth (for perineal or cesarean wound healing).

-If you’re ready to learn about how PBM (also known as red light therapy) can speed up postpartum recovery and reduce discomfort, keep reading.
+If you’re ready to learn how red light therapy can speed up postpartum recovery and reduce discomfort, keep reading.

 Let’s Break It Down: What is Cryotherapy?

-You’ve probably heard of cryotherapy or cold therapy—it’s a simple and popular method for reducing pain and swelling.
+You’ve probably heard of cryotherapy or cold therapy, it’s a simple and popular method for reducing pain and swelling.
 In fact, it was the core of the RICE treatment (Rest, Ice, Compression, Elevation) that many of us grew up using for sprains and other injuries.
-But in recent years, there’s been a shift away from using ice to heal injuries, and here’s why:
+But recently, there’s been a shift away from using ice to heal injuries, and here’s why:

 Cold therapy interrupts the body’s natural healing process by halting inflammation, which is actually a key part of recovery.
 When you get injured, your body kicks off the healing process with inflammation, signaling your immune system to repair the tissue.
 By applying ice, you temporarily stop inflammation, and while that might numb pain, it could also slow down recovery.